Waboodoo/HTTP-Shortcuts/docs/execution-flow.md

 If you selected the *"Require confirmation before execution"* option for your shortcut, you will be asked to confirm in this step.
 If you select *"Cancel"* the remaining steps will not be executed.

-## 2. Check Wifi SSID
+## 2. Check Wi-Fi SSID

-If you configured your shortcut to only run when on a specific wifi, this step will check whether that condition is met.
-If it is not, the remaining steps will not be executed and instead you will be prompted to switch wifis.
+If you configured your shortcut to only run when on a specific Wi-Fi, this step will check whether that condition is met.
+If it is not, the remaining steps will not be executed and instead you will be prompted to switch Wi-Fis.

 ## 3. Resolve Variables